jolly-io/Data-Science-Engineering-Artifical-Intelligence/README.md

 🔮 *Temperature* - A setting controlling randomness in a model output.
 (Low = predictable, high = creative)

+👽 *AI Benchmarks* - Are standardized tests used to measure how well an AI system perform on specific tasks.

 ### Claude 101

 Claude is more than just a chatbot, it's an AI assistant designed to be a thinking partner......